 How many class intakes are there?

 – The Environmental Health (After Degree) and Graduate Diploma in Environmental Public Health Practice have two class intakes each year, in May and September.

 Where can I complete the practicum portion of the program (ENVH 561)?

-– Practica may be completed at a health authority anywhere in Canada.
-Students will have the opportunity to interview with Alberta Health Services for a practicum position.
+– Students must apply to a CIPHI approved health authority anywhere in Canada to complete a practicum.
+Students will have the opportunity to apply to Alberta Health Services for a practicum position.